starkbank/sdk-elixir/README.md

 ### Create utility payment

-It's also simple to pay utility bills (such electricity and water bills) in the SDK.
+It's also simple to pay utility bills (such as electricity and water bills) in the SDK.

 ```elixir
 payments = StarkBank.UtilityPayment.create!(